 The quality of education, healthcare, and other essential services varies immensely among communities across the United States, but even more so in Black neighborhoods.

 Consider the quality of education: K–12 education is funded through property taxes; thus, the national average for annual instructional spending in public-school districts in which 75 percent or more of the student population is Black is $1,800 less per pupil than in predominantly White school districts.
-Research shows that although spending per pupil is not the only factor determining educational outcomes, per-student sustained spending
+Research shows that although spending per pupil is not the only factor determining educational outcomes, per-student sustained spending does matter.45

 The situation is even more concerning when it comes to healthcare.
 Lack of access to healthcare and insurance can have serious consequences, including a racial gap in life expectancy that has widened to five years between White and Black Americans: a McKinsey analysis of 2021 county health rankings shows that if that gap didn’t exist, there might be 2.1 million more Black Americans alive today.
 Counties where HBCUs are located account for around 500,000 of those lives.